imCipri/nd013-c2-fusion-starter/writeup.md

 For the tracking phase, we implemented four different steps.
 In the order, they are: EKF, track management, data association, camera-lidar sensor fusion.

 ### Step 1
 The goal for the first step was to implement an EKF to track a single object with lidar measurements.
-This code has been implemented in student/filter.py
+This code has been implemented in student/filter.py.

 The result is shown in the following img:

 <img src="report/final_frame_step1.png"/>

-We can see how the filter is able to track correctly the object.
+We can see how the filter is able to track the object correctly.
 The overal RMSE is under 0.35 with just a single higher peak at the beginning of the tracking phase due to probably the higher initial uncertainty on the velocity of the obj.

 <img src="report/rmse_step1.png"/>